Mintcash

 Rendering diagram…

-2. The HPP displays the available payment methods, including Google Pay.
+2. The payment page displays the available payment methods, including Google Pay.

-3. Google Pay authenticates the customer and returns the encrypted data.
+3. Google Pay authenticates the customer and returns the encrypted payment data, which we pass to the provider.

 What to test